HINRICH SCHOLARSHIPRMIT University

 Chan is responsible for leading HRBP functions in alignment with business objectives.
 She provides strategic, tactical and operational support to management teams in a human resources capacity.
 Managing day-to-day activities associated with employee labor relations, performance management, recruiting and retention, Chan serves as a business partner and advisor to line management on complex people-related issues.

-Prior to Avery Dennison, Chan had more than 18 years working experience in HR for Kimberly Clark, Intel Products Vietnam and RMIT University.
-She earned her bachelor's degree in English Translation and Interpretation from HCMC University of Foreign Languages and IT in 2002.
+Prior to Avery Dennison, Chan had more than 18 years’ working experience in HR for Kimberly Clark, Intel Products Vietnam and RMIT University.
+She earned her bachelor's degree in English Translation and Interpretation from HCMC University of Foreign Languages and IT in 2002 and attained her Master of Global Trade at RMIT University through the Hinrich Global Trade Leader Scholarship in 2022.

 During the 18 years working mainly in the HR field, I always want to learn something new and different.
 Sitting in the management meetings of my company, I sometimes find it is difficult for me to catch up with the team's discussion, especially when people talk about trade.
 For not being left behind, I grab the opportunity to earn my seat in this program.